commercetools/commercetools-docs-kit/packages/gatsby-theme-docs/README.md

 A theme add-on is a Gatsby Theme that exposes React components to be injected into the MDX provider of the core theme.

-Usually it's possible for a child theme to use components shadowing (see [Theme overrides](#theme-overrides)).
-However, with multiple themes, the shadowed components are loaded from the last theme child.
-To solve this problem, a commercetools-docs Gatsby Theme can be used as an add-on.
+Gatsby enables a child theme to use component shadowing (see [Theme overrides](#theme-overrides)).
+However, with multiple themes, the shadowed components are *only* loaded from the last theme in the Gatsby configuration.
+To solve this problem, a commercetools-docs Gatsby Theme can be used as an add-on, allowing *multiple* add-ons to provide additional components to be available in MDX without having to manually import them into every page.

-When using add-on themes, a proxy export file will be created in the websites `src/@commercetools-docs/gatsby-theme-docs/overrides` folder to leverage Gatsby's component shadowing (see [Theme overrides](#theme-overrides)), including all the exported components from the add-on packages.
+When using add-on themes, a proxy export file will be generated in the websites `src/@commercetools-docs/gatsby-theme-docs/overrides` folder to leverage Gatsby's component shadowing (see [Theme overrides](#theme-overrides)).
+This file provides all the exported components from the add-on packages.

-**We recommend to use the `configureThemeWithAddOns` function to configure the websites's `gatsby-config.js`**
+**To safely configure theme add-ons, use the `configureThemeWithAddOns` function in the websites's `gatsby-config.js`:**

 ```js
 const {